 - Provide electrolyte water (Puppy Aid or plain Pedialyte) at all times the first week.
 And be sure the puppy isn’t held so much that it doesn’t get the chance to eat and nibble.

 - Monitor food intake.
 Should he/she not seem very interested in the dry food I’ve provided, you can:

-If ever you must hand feed (this does not happen often, but it can and I want you to know what to do) : mix a few tablespoons of human baby rice cereal with a little warm water or pedialyte, and add a little chicken baby food and sugar energy source (as above).
+If ever you must hand feed (this does not happen often, but it can and I want you to know what to do) : mix a few tablespoons of human baby rice cereal with a little warm water or pedialyte, and add a little chicken or lamb baby food and sugar energy source (as above).
 Make it a little soupy if you need to use a dropper or syringe to feed.
 Place food in the corner of the mouth and to the back of the tongue, tipping the head slightly up so the puppy will swallow and not spit it out.

 Recipe for dehydration

 (Especially helpful if loose stool or diarrhea is present: works like a glucose-based oral solution.)

 - 1/2 cup dry instant baby rice cereal